 'a'.
 The dictionary contains five key:value pairs, each specified using

-the format <key> : <value>
+the format <key> : <value> within a comma

 separated list within curly braces.
 Note how keys can be of multiple